IrcDotNet/IrcDotNet/samples/README.md

 - *MarkovChainTextBox*

   An IRC bot that runs as a Markov text generator.
 It trains on messages received from multiple channels across multiple IRC networks and can generate random sentences from this.

-- *TwitterBot*

-  An IRC bot that runs as a service for interacting with Twitter via its web API.
-It is capable of posting tweets sent to it for arbitrary users, as well as giving notifications whenever a new tweet by a 'followed' user is seen.